Ellen's Energy Adventure closed permanently on August 13, 2017 to make way for a Guardians of the Galaxy themed attraction.

 listening devices are available at Guest Services.

-- This ride is mostly powered by the 2 acres of solar panels that sit on the roof.
+- This ride was mostly powered by the 2 acres of solar panels that sit on the roof.
 The equivalent power could supply enough energy to power 15 homes!

-- See if you can spot Michael Richards (Kramer from Seinfeld) in the film.
+- Michael Richards (Kramer from Seinfeld) was in the film.

-- In the fight scene between the T-rex and the stegosaurus there is a large plant shaped like Mickey’s head to the front, right side of the dinosaurs.
+- In the fight scene between the T-rex and the stegosaurus there was a large plant shaped like Mickey’s head to the front, right side of the dinosaurs.